 Read more about Commercial Maintenance, Repair and Overhaul (MRO)

-- Risk and revenue sharing partner with all major OEMs
+- Risk-and-revenue sharing partner with all major engine manufacturers (OEMs)

-- Approximately 30 % of active aircraft with MTU participation
+- Approximately 30 % of the active aircraft fleet flies with MTU components

 Read more about Commercial OEM and Spare-parts Business

-- Capability to develop and manufacture entire engines
+- Development and manufacturing expertise for entire engines

-- MTU has high shares in key European military programs
+- MTU has high program shares in all key European military programs

 Read more about MTU´s Military Engine Business

 A key role in major military engine programs